Certificate of Apprenticeship

 When you complete your training as an apprentice, you get a Certificate of Apprenticeship.
 We send it to you within six weeks of the date you let us know you’ve completed your training.

-Depending on the trade, this could be:
+Depending on the trade, proving you have completed your training could be:

 • a letter from the sponsor confirming hours and/or skills

-• proof of sign-off on all mandatory skills in the apprenticeship logbook
+• proof of sign-off on all mandatory skills in the apprenticeship logbook (training standard)

 We encourage you or your sponsor to speak with your ministry consultant to confirm completion requirements when you’re ready to complete your apprenticeship.